-Through Organizational Development, we identify the skills and experience our workforce needs in order to best reach its goals.
+Through Organizational Development, we identify the skills and experience our workforce needs in order to best reach its strategic goals.

 (2) Creating a Culture of Innovation & Change

-Organizational Development can create a company’s culture through arrangement of responsibility and authority.
+Organizational Development can create a company’s culture through the arrangement of responsibility and authority.
 How offices report and are aligned can strengthen or break down barriers between team members in a way that encourages or discourages innovation.
 Removing the real or imagined silos that block communication and cooperation can also make an environment that spurs innovation and collaboration.

 Human Resources plays a role in innovation and change, too.
 Companies that value moving forward and finding new solutions hire people who feel the same and possess a range of experiences and skills that complement that mission.

 The role of Organizational Developers is to place those assets in the best positions to be successful.
 That includes recognizing when and where different skill sets would be most effective within the context of the company’s goals.

 For a more in-depth exploration of this topic, you can refer to our book “How to Create Innovation,” where we delve into the strategies and tactics that drive innovation through effective organizational development.

 Between Human Resources and Organizational Development, decision-makers must recognize the needs of the company and opportunities to increase efficiencies that boost the overall profit margin.
 It’s true that oftentimes this means eliminating redundant positions and trimming staff numbers where it looks like resources are being used wastefully.
 It’s an unfortunate fact of business that good people doing good work are sometimes let go because they no longer fit into a company’s overall strategy.